Hramir/educational_concept_librarian/README.md

 * Extract Fully Hyperbolic Neural Network (FHNN) graph-based features using code in fhnn/
 * Extract Concept-BERT graph-based features using code in sentence_representation/
 * Run supervised regression models to predict like-to-view ratio and average comment sentiment using transcript_score_regression.ipynb
+* Finetune BERT for regression using finetune.py in sentence_representation/ (Experiments used A100 GPU for BERT fine-tuning, weaker GPUs/CPU can be used to fine-tune but will greatly increase runtime)

 ## Accompanying dataset
 * A fully processed version of our dataset, with activity-concept graphs and concept libraries, is available at this link: https://drive.google.com/drive/folders/182Ij2RDoyg_572y84zMUnoIidvcRTIzh?usp=sharing